Hamida-majumder/mdmynoddin/README.md

+##Overview
-##Overview: This project demonstrates how to detect fire from images using YOLOv8 in Google Colab and from a webcam using PyCharm.
+This project demonstrates how to detect fire from images using YOLOv8 in Google Colab and from a webcam using PyCharm.

 ##Requirements:
 -Python 3.x